 They are not necessary but can help in your brand marketing.
 However, I’d recommend you get the Pin It Buttons to drive traffic to your website and grow your audience.

 So we’ve finished creating your account and some basics of Pinterest.
 It’s time to learn how to use Pinterest for Business.
-How can your Pinterest account be of help to your business?
+How can your Pinterest account be of help to your newly established business?
 What are some basic strategies you have to know to have a successful Pinterest business account?

 Here are 12 simple tips to help you out: